Tourachev/SCW-Tester/README.md

 Data collection:
 ⋅ The app collects the statistics from tests taken by the user and displays them in the profile area split by topic.
-⋅ The app displays which areas are suffering and shows a genral dynamic of test results over time.
+⋅ The app displays which areas are suffering and shows a general dynamic of test results over time.

 ## Current Status
 ⋅ The app is fully usable with the initial bank of questions.